- Contact information

 Wisconsin offers numerous opportunities to view eagles and learn more about these majestic birds.

-- Bald Eagle Appreciation Day in Prairie du Chien.
+- Bald Eagle Appreciation Days, February 24-25 in Prairie du Chien, WI.

 Eagles in Wisconsin

 Department of Natural Resources researchers and volunteers have monitored and documented the bald eagle's dramatic recovery in Wisconsin.
 In the early 1970s only a hundred pairs nested in the state.
-Protection efforts - especially the banning of DDT - have allowed populations of our national emblem to rebound in the state.
-In 2010, there were 1,247 known eagle nest territories occupied by breeding adults.
+Protection efforts, especially the banning of DDT, have allowed populations of our national emblem to rebound in the state.
+In 2016, there were a record 1,504 occupied eagle nests found during DNR surveys in the spring.

-The Bureau of Endangered Resources' work with bald eagles is funded by tax checkoff donations on the state income tax form and by the "Adopt an Eagle Nest" program.
-For $100 a year donation, individuals and organizations are able to "adopt" a nest and help pay for surveys, rehabilitation, research, protection and education.
+The DNR's work with bald eagles is funded by donations to the Endangered Resources Fund – donate online today or choose "endangered resources" on the tax checkoff.
+You can also adopt an eagle nest for $100 a year donation; individuals and organizations are able to "adopt" a nest and help pay for surveys, rehabilitation, research, protection and education.